joebalanoff/joebalanoff/README.md

-## About Me:
+# Hi there 👋
 Hello!
-My name is Joe and I am an amateur game developer and Discord bot developer and I live in the US.
-You can check out some of my projects below:
+My name is Joe and I'm a game developer and Discord bot developer and I live in the US.
+Besides development some of my hobbies include hiking, mountain biking, playing piano, and driving cars 😎!
+You can check out some of my stuff below!

 ## Projects: